 - serving as a "matchmaker" - we connect players from business, finance, NGOs and local & national governments committed to collaborating on sustainable projects.

-Here you can find more information and the highlights from this year´s AUSTRIAN WORLD SUMMIT.
-We will be back in June 2022.
-More details coming soon.
+Here you can find more information about this year´s AUSTRIAN WORLD SUMMIT on May 16th 2023

 Arnold Schwarzenegger talks to real Climate Action Heros, who are role models and inspire more and more people to become enthusiastic about active climate protection.